 The delivery of HFSV's to date have increased compared to last year and this is down to restrictions being eased that were previously put in place surrounding Covid-19.
-The SFRS focus remains on delivery of high and very high risk HFSV's during the ongoing Covid-19 pandemic, and these are being carried out by both our Community Action Teams as well as operational front-line staff.
+The SFRS focus remains on delivery of high HFSV's to target the most vulnerable with our communities and these are being carried out by both our Community Action Teams as well as operational front-line staff.
 We continue to monitor emerging risk and will adjust our delivery strategy in line with Scottish Government guidance, to protect both the public and our staff.